 The number one reason people say they put off purchasing a puppy is the fear that they won’t be able to train it properly.
 In fact, some of the first questions we hear from clients when they’re considering just such a purchase are the following:

 Can I train a puppy even though I work?

 Can my kids help with the training?

 Should I purchase a puppy when I’m on vacation to make training easier?

 Do I need to fence in my yard before I purchase a puppy?

 Our decision to offer unlimited training services to our new puppy owners at no additional charge, has proven to be a huge success.
-Unlike other facilities that offer nothing, or simply a referral to a trainer that typically charges hundreds of dollars for a basic lesson course, each of our puppies is sold with written, unlimited training services for the life of the puppy.
+Unlike other facilities that offer nothing, or simply a referral to a trainer that typically charges hundreds of dollars for a basic lesson course, each of our puppies is sold with written training information and we offer lifetime support for the life of the puppy.

 Equality simply doesn’t exist for pack animals.
 It is natural for a puppy as he matures to try to place himself in a higher position in his pack when he sees what he believes to be an opportunity to position himself as “top dog”.
 This opportunity comes for him when he sees what he perceives to be a weaker animal (human) in his pack.
-A home that does not provide consistancy or an emotionally and physically safe environment, a home where a puppy is ignored or otherwise allowed too many liberties will soon become a home to a confused, frustrated, dominent and possibly aggressive dog.
-This is why professional dog training is imperitive at an early age.
+A home that does not provide consistency or an emotionally and physically safe environment, a home where a puppy is ignored or otherwise allowed too many liberties will soon become a home to a confused, frustrated, dominant and possibly aggressive dog.
+This is why training is imperative at an early age.